basma-khalil/admin-dashboard/README.md

 - Multi-page website
 - 10+ Specialized pages for different services
 - Server-side API routes
-- Real-time dashboard
+- Interactive dashboard
 - Editable calendar with the ability to add and delete events
 - User-friendly data grid interface with the ability to edit, sort, and filter
 - Validated form
 - Light/dark mode
-- Export dashboard data to a downloadable PDF file
+- Export dashboard data to a downloadable PDF report
 - Responsive web design
-- Cross browser support
+- Cross-browser support
 - Optimized code

 ### Usability